Metal Gear (video game): Story

-Near the end of the 20th century, the West discovers that a weapon of mass destruction is being constructed inside Outer Heaven, a fortified state founded by a "legendary mercenary" 200 km north of Galzburg, South Africa.
+The West discovers that a weapon of mass destruction is being constructed inside Outer Heaven, a fortified state founded by a "legendary mercenary" 200 km north of Galzburg, South Africa.
 The special forces unit FOXHOUND sends top agent Gray Fox to infiltrate the fortress, assess the situation and neutralize the threat.
-FOXHOUND loses contact with Gray Fox a few days later, with his last transmission being "METAL GEAR..."
-To discover what happened to Gray Fox, FOXHOUND commander Big Boss sends his newest recruit, Solid Snake, into the area in an operation codenamed Intrude N313.
+FOXHOUND loses contact with Gray Fox a few days later, with his last transmission being "Metal Gear...".
+FOXHOUND commander Big Boss sends his newest recruit, Solid Snake, into the area in an operation codenamed "Intrude N313", with orders to establish contact with Gray Fox and destroy Metal Gear.

 Upon insertion into Outer Heaven, Snake makes contact with local resistance members Schneider, Diane, and Jennifer.
 Using all of his skills and the equipment he procures on site, he manages to rescue Fox.
-Fox explains that Metal Gear is the codename of a nuclear-equipped bipedal walking tank, which can engage in all forms of combat and launch nuclear weapons from any location.
+Fox explains that Metal Gear is the codename of a nuclear-equipped bipedal mecha, which can engage in all forms of combat and launch nuclear weapons to any location.
 Outer Heaven plans to use Metal Gear to impose itself as the new world superpower.

-To destroy Metal Gear and topple the Outer Heaven mercenaries, Snake rescues lead Metal Gear engineer Dr. Pettrovich and his daughter Elen.
-The scientist explains how Metal Gear can be destroyed, and Snake takes on Outer Heaven's troops.
+To destroy Metal Gear and topple the Outer Heaven mercenaries, Snake rescues Dr. Pettrovich, the lead engineer of Metal Gear, and his daughter Elen.
+The doctor explains how Metal Gear can be destroyed using weak points on its legs, and Snake takes on Outer Heaven's troops.
 However, he begins to notice that the traps put in his way are too precise and wonders how information on his activities is being tracked.
-Big Boss begins to act strangely, giving misleading advice that leads Snake into several traps, and eventually ordering him to abort the mission (breaking the fourth wall) by telling the player to turn off the system.
+Big Boss begins to act strangely, giving misleading advice that leads Snake into several traps, and eventually ordering him to abort the mission by telling the player to turn off the system.
 Moreover, Schneider is ambushed by hostiles and is presumed dead after losing contact with Snake.